DarmJarlo/Learning-based-Hybrid-precoding-in-ISAC/README.md

 - In evaluation_parameterssimulataneous.py, it is worth noting every time under one single mode you can only evaluate one kind of parameters, which means you cannot evaluate level of noise and transmit power in a single runtime.
 Like what I have done in the code, you must first comment the other functions and just run with the function different_k uncommented.

-As for more questions, please contact via email jiaxiangyujxy@gmail.com or 957719778@qq.com